JvanKatwijk/qt-dab/README.md

 In **ensemble mode** - the most common mode - all services encountered in the various channels that were exercised (e.g. by a scan) are shown.
-In the picture it shows that with my limited antenna equipment the number is well over 50.
+In the picture it shows the NPO ensemble takes positions around 30.

-On *program termination*, the list is stored in a file with the name ".qt-scanList.mxl", stored in the user's home directory On program startup, the list is read-in again.
+On *program termination*, the list is stored in a file with the name ".qt-dab-serviceList.mxl", stored in the user's home directory On program startup, the list is read-in again.
 .
 Alternatively, the **configuration and control** window contains an entry that - when set - invokes upon program termination a  dialog with options